Akisho

 The Akisho (Somali: Akiisho, Arabic: أكيشو) is a northern Somali clan, a sub-division of the Dir clan family.

 Overview

-As a Dir sub-clan, the Akisho have immediate lineal ties with the Issa, the Gadabuursi, the Jaarso, the Surre (Abdalle and Qubeys), the Biimaal (who the Gaadsen also belong too), the Bajimal, the Bursuk, the Gurgura, the Layiile sub-clan to be precise as they claim descent from Dir), Gariire, other Dir sub-clans and they have lineal ties with the Hawiye (Irir), Hawadle, Ajuraan, Degoodi, Gaalje'el clan groups, who share the same ancestor Samaale.
+As a Dir sub-clan, the Akisho also known as Gurre have immediate lineal ties with the Issa, the Gadabuursi, the Jaarso, the Surre (Abdalle and Qubeys), the Biimaal (who the Gaadsen also belong too), the Bajimal, the Bursuk, the Gurgura, the Layiile sub-clan to be precise as they claim descent from Dir), Gariire, other Dir sub-clans and they have lineal ties with the Hawiye (Irir), Hawadle, Ajuraan, Degoodi, Gaalje'el clan groups, who share the same ancestor Samaale.

 Distribution

 The Akisho inhabit Somaliland, Djibouti and Ethiopia, particularly in both the Somali Region and Oromo Region.
 In Somaliland, Akisho members live in the Maroodi Jeex region, in the cities and towns of Arabsiyo, Wajaale, Allaybaday, and Gabiley, In Djibouti Akisho members live in the Ali Sabieh region.

 In Ethiopia, where the Akisho are among the most widespread Somali group, Akisho members inhabit Jijiga, Qordhere, Dire Dewa, Bale (Nagelle), Babile, Fayanbiro, Qabri-Bayah, Fiq, Hara-Maaya, Harar, Obra, and Dadar.
 Fadeyga godanta booraale gursum and many more geographical regions.
 Currently, the sultan of the Akisho clan is Muhiyadiin Odawa.